 Parents: Dionysus was a son of Zeus, the King of the Gods and the beautiful princess Semele.
-Because of his mortal mother, his birthplace Thebes refused to acknowledge him as an immortal at first.
+Because of his mortal mother, his birthplace Thebes initially refused to recognise him as an immortal.

 Relationships: Aphrodite, the goddess of love, and Nyx, the goddess of the night.